-The OVC consists of a part-time chair, a part-time vice-chair and four part-time members appointed by the government.
+The OVC consists of a part-time chair, a part-time vice-chair and three part-time members appointed by the government.
 All of the OVC members have special expertise in the area of victimization.

 Ruth Campbell is a nationally recognized and award winning author, trainer and expert in victimology, with more than 25 years of counselling, teaching and community service experience with national and international organizations.
 She is a former Adjudicator with the Criminal Injuries Compensation Board and was a Crisis Counsellor with the Ottawa Police Service.
 Ms. Campbell created and developed the Graduate Certificate Program in Victimology at Algonquin College, the first academic program of its kind in Canada.